rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 # Configuration for Storage Classes in Azure

 If you are using Azure VMs for your nodes, you can use [Azure files](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv) as a StorageClass for the cluster.
 For details, refer to [this section.]({{<baseurl>}}/rancher/v2.5/en/cluster-provisioning/rke-clusters/windows-clusters/azure-storageclass)

+# Windows Specific RKE cluster.yaml Configuration

+RKE provides Windows specific configuration options for the RKE `cluster.yaml`.

+These options are intended to solve a problem in which Linux and Windows nodes may need different configuration options.
+When building a hybrid cluster with Windows nodes, there is only a single set of overrides you can use per service.
+This limits configuring the node as service args, and the `prefix_path` sometimes needs to be specific for each OS.

+Four `win_` prefixed parameters are available.
+For details, refer to the [RKE documentation about Windows specific configuration.]({{<baseurl>}}/rke/latest/en/config-options/windows)